Mr1Skeletoner/printColored/README.md

 it will be like: {"Text1":format1,"Text2":format2}

 Text1 will take format1 so it will be red, and text2 will take format2 so it will be blue

+*Guide to using formatfinder function:*

+formatfinder(min, max)

+use strings in any case (digit or alphabet, use string)

+if both the given values are digits, it will print all available formats between the min and max values

+else, it will print all available formats in the dictionary

 THANK YOU FOR READING/USING MY CODE!!
 HOPE IT HELPS!!